qugank/PG-framework/README.txt

 1. System Requirements

 - Tested on Matlab R2013b for 64-bit, Ubuntu OS.
-- Note there is an error related to gco toolbox on Matlab R2014 or above, so run this code on Matlab R2013 please.
+- Note that there is a link error to gco toolbox on Matlab R2014 or above, so please run this code on Matlab R2013.

 ---------------------------------------------------------------------------